 Certification of Emergency Services is not done by CARES and must be done manually.
-When an alien is determined eligible for Emergency Services, complete and submit a F-10110 (Formerly DES 3070).
+When an alien is determined eligible for Emergency Services, complete and submit a Medicaid/BadgerCare Plus Eligibility Certification form (F-10110) (formerly DES 3070).
 Emergency Services only covers medical services needed for the treatment of an emergency medical condition.
 Services related to an organ transplant procedure are not covered by Emergency Services.
 The fiscal agent needs a beginning and end date to process eligibility.
 In setting the end date, use the last day of the emergency.
 If that is not known, use the last day of the month in which the emergency is expected to end.
 Use the AE medical status code.